-Central Michigan District Health Department "Promoting Healthy Families, Healthy Communities" For more information, please call: (989) 773-5921 ext.
-1409 2012 E. Preston Avenue, Mt.
-Pleasant, Michigan 48858, www.cmdhd.org To: Local Media Outlets From: Bryana Fryczynski, Health Educator RE: National Condom Week Release Date: February 2016 National Condom Week National Condom week is February 14th through February 21st.
+Central Michigan District Health Department

+Promoting Healthy Families, Healthy Communities

+Jennifer Morse, MD, MPH, FAAFP Medical Director Steve Hall, RS, MS Health Officer

+PRESS RELEASE FOR LOCAL MEDIA

+To: Local Media Outlets

+From: Kelly Kjolhede BSW, Health Educator, Medical Case Manager

+RE: National Condom Week

+Release Date: (Immediately) February 2019

+National Condom Week

+National Condom Week is February 10th through February 17th.
 Consistent and correct condom use promotes safer sex and overall sexual health.
 Play it safe to prevent sexually transmitted diseases.

-With Valentine's Day just around the corner, it is important to recognize another upcoming holiday.
-National Condom Week is celebrated Sunday, February 14th through Saturday, February 21st.
+With Valentine's Day just around the corner, it is important to acknowledge another upcoming holiday.
+National Condom Day is also celebrated Thursday, February 14th, with National Condom Week being recognized from February 10th through February 17th.
 Although light-hearted, this holiday sends a very important message about the significance of safer sex.
 Remember, that no matter how strong, love still needs distance.
 So, while you're out buying chocolates or flowers, make sure you stop by the condom aisle.

 The history of condoms dates back as far as 3000 BC.
-Throughout the years they have been fashioned from a variety of materials, including sheep or lamb intestines, oiled silk paper, tortoise shells, and fine leather.
+Throughout the years, they have been fashioned from a variety of materials, including sheep or lamb intestines, oiled silk paper, and fine leather.
 The invention of latex in the 1920's led to the condoms we are now familiar with.
 Since then, condoms have evolved to include a wide range of sizes, textures, flavors, and colors to suit all needs and desires.
-Female condoms as well as polyurethane condoms (for those with latex sensitivities), are also options.
+Female condoms, as well as polyurethane condoms (for those with latex sensitivities), are also options.

 Although the material of the condom has changed with time and technology, their purpose of preventing sexually transmitted diseases (STDs), HIV, and unplanned pregnancies has remained the same.
 When used consistently and correctly the use of condoms greatly reduces (but does not eliminate) the transmission of STDs and HIV.
 The only way to completely prevent STDs, HIV, and unplanned pregnancy is abstinence.
-If that option is not for you, practicing safer sex through condom use is another means of protection.
-According to the Centers for Disease Control and Prevention, Michigan reported 44,256 cases of Chlamydia, 9,688 cases of Gonorrhea, 421 cases of Syphilis1 in 2014.
-An estimated 814 new cases of HIV were diagnosed in adolescents and adults in Michigan in 20132.
+If that option is not for you, practicing safer sex through condom use is the best way to protect yourself and your partners.

+According to the Centers for Disease Control and Prevention, the number of reported STD's is rising.
+Michigan reported 50,998 cases of Chlamydia, 15,413 cases of Gonorrhea, and 1,305 cases of Syphilis in 2017.
+Approximately 38,739 new cases of HIV were diagnosed in adolescents and adults in the United States in 2017.
 With consistent and correct condom usage or abstinence, these diseases are mostly preventable.
 Even with condom use everyone who is sexually active should be screened regularly for STDs and HIV.

-For more information on condoms and their proper use, and/or STDs, please contact one of our Central Michigan District Health Department (CMDHD) locations and we will be happy to assist you with any questions, concerns, or testing that you may need.
+For more information on condoms and their proper use, and/or STDs, please contact one of our Central Michigan District Health Department (CMDHD) locations and we will be happy to assist with any questions, concerns, or testing that you may need.
 Always remember that all sex should be safer sex.

-CMDHD offers STD screening and pregnancy tests as well as education and will be offering free condoms throughout National Condom Week.
+CMDHD offers STD screening and pregnancy tests as well as education and will be offering FREE condoms throughout National Condom Week.

 This article has been brought to you by Central Michigan District Health Department, which serves the counties of Arenac, Clare, Gladwin, Isabella, Osceola and Roscommon.
-Visit our website at www.cmdhd.org, LIKE Central Michigan District Health Department on Facebook and follow us on Twitter @CMiDHD. ### To request an interview, please visit our website (cmdhd.org) and fill out the Media Interview Request Form.
-1Centers for Disease Control and Prevention (http://www.cdc.gov/std/stats14/tables.htm) 2Centers for Disease Control and Prevention (http://www.cdc.gov/nchhstp/stateprofiles/pdf/michigan_profile.pdf)
+Visit our website at www.cmdhd.org, LIKE Central Michigan District Health Department on Facebook and follow us on Twitter @CMiDHD.

+To request an interview, please visit our website (cmdhd.org) and fill out the Media Interview Request Form.